Lampshades hung in web animation.

 Strong Bad: Why would they print that whole exchange?

 - Red vs. Blue loves its lampshades, many of the FPS genre and Halo specifically, such as the following quote from Church while pinned down behind a rock by fire from a chaingun mounted on a Warthog: "Don't worry, that thing's got to run out of ammo sometime."
 It never, ever does.

 "How is it that something dramatic happens every five minutes?
 Come on, I can't be the only one who noticed that!"

-- This also means everyone is The Faceless, which gets lampshaded a bit when it's revealed that not even the characters themselves know what each other look like—Church has no idea if Tucker is black or not, and nobody figures out that Church is an AI, even though his original body was a robot body too.
+- This also means everyone is The Faceless, which gets lampshaded a bit when it's revealed that not even the characters themselves know what each other look like—Church has no idea if Tucker is black or not, and nobody figures out that Church is an AI.
 Not even Church himself, somehow!